DEKRA expands Board of Management: Petra Finke and Peter Laursen to fill newly created Board of Management positions at DEKRA

 Stefan Kölbl, Chairman of the Supervisory Board of DEKRA: "DEKRA's vision is to become the leading global force in safety, security, and sustainability.
 The recent changes in the composition of the Board of Management are designed to advance our strategic growth plans and accelerate the pace of execution."

-TOKYO, April 11, 2023 /PRNewswire/ -- DEKRA appointed two new members to its Board of Management today: Petra Finke (55), currently Global CIO Rhenus Freight Logistics and CEO of Rhenus Freight Network GmbH, will join the company as Chief Digitalization Officer (CDO) on July 1, 2023, while Peter Laursen (47) will fill the role of Chief Operation Officer (COO) with immediate effect.
+SEOUL, South Korea, April 13, 2023 /PRNewswire/ -- DEKRA appointed two new members to its Board of Management today: Petra Finke (55), currently Global CIO Rhenus Freight Logistics and CEO of Rhenus Freight Network GmbH, will join the company as Chief Digitalization Officer (CDO) on July 1, 2023, while Peter Laursen (47) will fill the role of Chief Operation Officer (COO) with immediate effect.

 Stefan Kölbl, Chairman of the Supervisory Board of DEKRA: "DEKRA's vision is to become the leading global force in safety, security, and sustainability.
 The recent changes in the composition of the Board of Management are designed to advance our strategic growth plans and accelerate the pace of execution.
 Petra Finke and Peter Laursen are the perfect choice for these new roles, and we are glad to welcome them as our new board members.
 We are convinced they will do great in their new responsibility."